Gifted and Talented Program

 Second Grade Students

 During the school year, all second graders are given the CogAT.
-Multiple measures are used to find students who excel in Math and ELA.
-Families are then notified about their child’s eligibility to receive G & T services in our Regular and Dual Education programs.
+Multiple measures are used to find students who excel in Math, Reading and Writing.
+Families are then notified about their child’s eligibility to receive Gifted and Talented services in our Regular and Dual Education programs.

 New Students